droonga/droonga.org/ja/tutorial/plugin-development/handler/index.md

 There are 3 elements in the array.
 Why?

  * Remember that we have configured the `Starbucks` dataset to use 3 partitions (and each has 2 replicas) in the `catalog.json` of [the basic tutorial][basic].
- * Because it is a read-only command, an incoming message is distributed only to paritions, not to replicas.
+ * Because it is a read-only command, a request is delivered only to paritions, not to replicas.
    So there are only 3 results, not 6.
    (TODO: I have to add a figure to indicate active nodes: [000, 001, 010, 011, 020, 021] => [000, 011, 020])
- * The `SumCollector` collects them.
+ * The `Collectors::Sum` collects them.
    Those 3 results are joined to just one array by the collector.

-As the result, just one array with 3 elements appears in the response message.
+As the result, just one array with 3 elements appears in the final response.

 ### Read-only access to the storage

-Now, each instance of the handler class always returns `[0]` as its result.
+Now, each instance of the handler class always returns `0` as its result.
 Let's implement codes to count up the number of records from the actual storage.

 lib/droonga/plugins/count-records.rb: